San Diego County reports slight decrease in COVID hospitalizations

 The Omicron variant has been identified in Los Angeles and San Francisco.
 County health officials urge San Diegans to continue following the measures to protect against all varieties of COVID-19, including masking and avoiding large gatherings.

-A total of 34,514 tests were reported to the county on Friday, with 4.2% returning positive over the past seven days.
+A total of 12,750 new tests were reported to the county on Monday, with 4.1% returning positive over the past seven days.
 The county does not report test numbers on weekends or holidays.

-The number of county residents who have received at least one shot of a COVID-19 vaccine is now nearly 2.66 million — or 84.7% of residents age 5 and older.
+The number of county residents who have received at least one shot of a COVID-19 vaccine is now more than 2.66 million — or 84.7% of residents age 5 and older.

 More than 2.36 million people, or 75.1% of residents 5 and older, are fully vaccinated.
 Roughly 460,110 San Diego County residents 18 years of age or older have received a booster dose.